Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-1/labs/react-router-lab.md

 ## Dashboard (`/stocks`)

-If a user visits `/stocks` or clicks "Home" in the navigation bar, they should be directed to a dashboard page.
-This page should list all of the stocks that the user is tracking, specifically their `name` and `symbol`.
-These stocks should be pulled from [`stock-data.js`](./stock-data.js).
+If a user visits `/stocks` or clicks "Home" in the navigation bar, they should be directed to a dashboard page; this page should list all of the stocks that the user is tracking, specifically their `name` and `symbol`.

+These stocks should be pulled from `stock-data.js`.

 **Bonus:** Try rendering the stocks as per the image below.